luca-santarella/DM-project/README.md

 discussing the results and discussing the possible preprocessing that you applied to the data for managing possible problems identified that can make the prediction hard.
 Note that the evaluation should be performed on both training and test set.

+### Task 4.1: Time Series Analysis

+Consider the dataset of time series CityGlobalTemperature2000-2009.csv containing for 100 cities the temperature measurements (mean and standard deviation over a month).
+The goal of the task is to find groups of similar cities with respect to the temperature trends.